 Advisory Committee Notes

+2021 Amendment

+The amended rule includes stylistic changes to refer to applicable forms and the Local Rules Links page that provides links to various Official Forms and Local Forms.
+References to specific named forms were replaced with the applicable form.
+At the time of this amendment, the applicable forms were Official Form B 2100A (Transfer of Claim Other Than for Security) and B 2100B (Notice of Transfer of Claim Other Than for Security).

 2020 Amendment

 The amended rule includes both stylistic and substantive changes.
 The rule has been renumbered from Local Rule 3001-2 to 3001-1.
 The format of subdivisions is changed to maintain a consistent style across all rules.
 Subdivision (A) is amended to add a reference to Local Rule 3002.1-1.
 Subdivisions (B) and (C) have been amended to (1) clarify that both individuals and entities are affected by the rule equally, and (2) replace references to a specific bankruptcy form number and notice format with a reference to a specific named form on the Court’s website.
 Subdivision (E) providing an alternative to standard notice is eliminated to ensure a consistent format for notice to interested parties.